 Finally, both the Food & Drug Administration and the American Dental Association maintain that amalgam fillings are safe.

 But if you are not comfortable with getting amalgam fillings, we would love to talk with you about how we can make you feel safe with your dental fillings.
-San Francisco patients can absolutely discuss their preferences with Dr. Skoulas.
+San Francisco and Embarcadero patients can absolutely discuss their preferences with Dr. Skoulas.
 We have a variety of premium filling options that we can talk with you about.

 What Are Resin Composite Dental Fillings?

 One option that many patients choose are resin composite dental fillings.
-San Francisco patients love this filling material because it looks like the color of their teeth.
+San Francisco and Embarcadero patients love this filling material because it looks like the color of their teeth.
 This means that when you smile, laugh, or open your mouth, people won’t be able to see any dark fillings covering your teeth.
 Resin composite fillings are used frequently on the teeth that are exposed when you smile.

 Resin composites are made out of a combination of compounds derived from ceramic and plastic.
-But while resin composite is more attractive to many of our San Francisco patients from a cosmetic standpoint, amalgam is actually stronger.
+But while resin composite is more attractive to many of our San Francisco and Embarcadero patients from a cosmetic standpoint, amalgam is actually stronger.
 But the technology behind resin composite has advanced leaps and bounds just in the last few years.
 It used to be the case that resin composites couldn’t be used on the back teeth where grinding and chewing created excessive pressure.
 But now, resin composites can be used on back teeth–but they are not appropriate for all situations.
-San Francisco patients will need to talk with Dr. Skoulas about the type of dental fillings that are right for their treatment case.
+San Francisco and Embarcadero patients will need to talk with Dr. Skoulas about the type of dental fillings that are right for their treatment case.

 Why Work with Dr. Skoulas for Your Dental Fillings